-A unifying feature of this research has been the characterisation of patterns of neutral and adaptive genetic variation in natural and planted tree populations, and the identification of the natural and anthropogenic factors which influence them to inform natural resource management and tree improvement.
+A unifying feature of this research has been the characterisation of patterns of neutral and adaptive genetic variation in natural and planted tree populations, and the identification of influential natural and anthropogenic factors which inform natural resource management and tree improvement.
 Research has a strong pre-breeding emphasis, aimed at providing an understanding of genetics of adaptive traits that may be of economic significance in the establishment, propagation, and resilience of forest trees, and the quality of their products.

 Current research projects include:

 - Tea tree (Melaleuca alternifolia) root systems Melaleuca alternifolia is a small tree native to the north coast of New South Wales and highlands of South East Queensland, were it is found along water courses and the margins of swamps.
 Geographically distinct upland and coastal races have been resolved genetically and are associated with distinct plant architectural and chemical ecotypes.
 Plantations for the production of essential oil are largely located in the more productive coastal regions of Northern NSW and the Atherton region in North Qld and utilise coastal sources of M. alternifolia because of their favourable biomass and chemical composition.
 Currently, study is being undertaken to revisit adaptive variation in plants from across diverse regions that might influence crop productivity and resilience.
 Field and glasshouse experiments are underway to determine the genetic basis of shoot and root system architecture attributes that may influence abiotic stress tolerances, biomass, and propagation characteristics (Shepherd et al. 2013a).
 Other current projects with tea tree include the evaluation of its potential as a model woody Myrtaceous species for developing mutant populations and for reverse genetics of terpene biogensis.